RichardLitt/jabbar/README.md

 [![Build Status](https://travis-ci.org/RichardLitt/jabbar.svg?branch=master)](https://travis-ci.org/RichardLitt/jabbar)

-> Find out who is interested in your GitHub code
+Find out who is interested in your GitHub code!

-A tool to find out more information about the people who watch or star your GitHub repository, and the organizations they work for.
+This is a tool to find out some more information about the people who watch or star your GitHub repository.
+GitHub's native UI is good for this, but it doesn't present the information in aggregate or show which orgs people are a member of.
+This tool does.

 **Table of Contents**